Geosoft2/geosoft2-2018/spatial-similarity-calculations/handout.md

 ![alt text](pictures/Bildschirmfoto%202018-09-27%20um%2014.59.19.png?raw=true "")

 **Example 1** : Object A1 and A2 are two objects in the geographic space and their property sets are P1 and P2, respectively.
 A property can be anything that describes the object, here the chosen properties are the area, the shape and the arability of each object, so P = {area, shape, arability}.
 Each object has a value for each property.
 In the area property the object can be classified into &quot;large&quot; (3), &quot;big&quot; (2) and &quot;small&quot; (1).
 The shape of the object is described by the number of edges of the polygon.
-The arability is can be either &quot;yes&quot; (2) or &quot;no&quot; (1).
+The arability can be either &quot;yes&quot; (2) or &quot;no&quot; (1).
 So the property set in this example are: P1 = {2, 6, 1} and P2 = {2, 9, 1}.
 Since some properties are more important for the similarity of the object than others, the properties get weight which are in this case w = {0.3, 0.6, 0.1} meaning e.g. 30% of the similarity depends on the area of the objects.

 **Note:**